ihnat/babajka-markup/README.md

 	* `fonts/` - FontAwesome fonts
 * `npm run watch` for watch, check codestyle and recompile styles on change
 * `npm run lint` for check codestyle
+* `npm publish` for publish new version of markups